mnot/I-D/rfc5785bis/draft.md

 # Introduction

-Some Web-based protocols require the discovery of policy or other information about a host ("site-wide metadata") before making a request.
-For example, the Robots Exclusion Protocol (<http://www.robotstxt.org/>) specifies a way for automated processes to obtain permission to access resources; likewise, the Platform for Privacy Preferences {{?W3C.REC-P3P-20020416}} tells user-agents how to discover privacy policy before interacting with a site.
+Some applications on the Web require the discovery of policy or other information about an origin
+{{!RFC6454}} (sometimes called "site-wide metadata") before making a request.
+For example, the Robots Exclusion Protocol (<http://www.robotstxt.org/>) specifies a way for automated processes to obtain permission to access resources; likewise, the Platform for Privacy Preferences
+{{?W3C.REC-P3P-20020416}} tells user-agents how to discover privacy policy before interacting with a site.

 While there are several ways to access per-resource metadata (e.g., HTTP headers, WebDAV's PROPFIND
 {{?RFC4918}}), the perceived overhead (either in terms of client-perceived latency and/or deployment difficulties) associated with them often precludes their use in these scenarios.

-When this happens, one solution is designating a "well-known location" for such data, so that it can be easily located.
+When this happens, one solution is designating a "well-known location" for data or services related to the origin, so that it can be easily located.
 However, this approach has the drawback of risking collisions, both with other such designated "well-known locations" and with pre-existing resources.

 To address this, this memo defines a path prefix in HTTP(S) URIs for these "well-known locations", "/.well-known/".
 Future specifications that need to define a resource for such site-wide metadata